andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 }
 ```

-`useActionData` allows us to display session feedback such as inline form validation errors or success messages to our page.
-By adding the `typeof action` we are even able to infer the type of `data`!
+`useActionData` allows us to display session feedback, such as inline form validation errors or success messages to our page.
+By adding the `typeof action` we can even infer the type of `data`!

-When I first got started with Remix, I was convinced `useActionData` was the way to go for all my forms.
+When I got started with Remix, I was convinced `useActionData` was the way to go for all my forms.
 I have since then changed my mind.

 A form submission creates a navigation to the action's route module.
 A redirect allows us to direct the user to any page after the action has been executed.
 Returning a JSON response instead means that we will stay on the action's route.
 This is a reasonable limitation.
 Unfortunately, when we take a closer look, it turns out the limitation may create some pitfalls.

 ## Downsides of using action data

+[The Remix documentation](https://remix.run/docs/en/v1/hooks/use-action-data#notes-about-resubmissions) highlights form resubmission concerns when using `useActionData`.
+The docs also state that "the decades-old best practice is to redirect in the POST request.
+This way, the location disappears from the browser's history stack, and the user can't 'back into it' anymore".

+The Remix folks most certainly know about the different trait-offs of using `useActionData`.
+I just want to highlight some pitfalls that are currently not talked about in the docs.

-In the following, I break down my concerns with using action data into three separate issues:
+In the following, I break down my concerns into three separate issues:

 - Form reusability
 - Breaking progressive enhancement